Attumm/meesee/README.md

 ## Support and Resources

-- For feature requests, additional information, or to report issues, please utilize our issue tracker
+- For feature requests, additional information or to report issues use github issues.
-- Explore our comprehensive [examples](https://github.com/Attumm/meesee/tree/main/examples) for in-depth usage scenarios and best practices
+- Explore our comprehensive [examples](https://github.com/Attumm/meesee/tree/main/examples) for in-depth usage scenarios and best practices.